Zergleb/UnityNotes/SpaceShooterNotes.md

 Unity 5 has a default skybox in the lighting tab, to remove the skybox you must go there rather than the camera.

 Unity 5 Ambient light is now handled in the lighting tab.
-Ambient light gives a small amount of light on all things regardless of light settings.
+Ambient light gives a small amount of light on all things regardless of light sources.